flexiant/concerto/README.md

 You can create a free account in less than a minute following the steps in Flexiant Concerto [login page](https://start.concerto.io/).

+Once your account have been provisioned, if you are a linux or OS X, we recommend you to execute the automated setup script.
+Otherwise, follow the [manual process](#manual-setup)

+## Setup script

+Open a terminal window and execute

+`curl -sSL get.concerto.io | sh`

+The script will drive you through
+ - Concerto CLI Binary download
+ - Configuration
+ - API keys creation

+The setup script can take these arguments:
+ - `fb` forces the binary to be overwriten
+ - `fc` forces the configuration file to be overwriten
+ - `fk` forces the API keys to be overwriten
+ - `f` forces binary, configuration and API keys to be overwriten
+ - `v` verbose mode

+Example

+`curl -sSL get.concerto.io | sh -s f`

+## Manual Setup

-Once your account have been provisioned, navigate the menus to `Settings` > `User Details` and scroll down until you find the `New API key` button.
+Use Concerto Web UI to navigate the menus to `Settings` > `User Details` and scroll down until you find the `New API key` button.

 <img src="./docs/images/newAPIkey.png" alt="new API key" width="500px" >